Factbox: Sports events hit by the coronavirus epidemic

 The tour also canceled the Honda LPGA Thailand event in Pattaya and the HSBC Women's World Championship in Singapore.

-* The PGA Tour Series-China postponed two qualifying tournaments and delayed the start of its 2020 campaign by two months, cutting the number of regular season tournaments to 10 from 14.
+- The PGA Tour Series-China postponed two qualifying events and delayed the start of its 2020 campaign by two months, cutting the number of regular-season events to 10 from 14.

 HOCKEY